reinerjohnsantiago/dep-data-engineering-open-track-ReinerJohnSantiago/README.md

-Date 22.06.2026
+Date: 22.06.2026
-i first deleted everything and left the cohort folder
+I first deleted everything except the cohorts/ folder, then played a match of Dota 2.